MottainaiCI/lxd-compose-docs/site/content/docs/packaging.md

 environment is for security reasons without a direct connection with the SCM repositories where are available the templates to use for the configuration file generation.
-Another, example is that the templates of the configuration file of the modules implemented

 Another example is that the templates of the configuration the file of the modules implemented is strictly related to a